 - Benchmark Plaintiff Litigation Star, 2014

-- Ryan externed for the Honorable Joan B. Gottschall in the United State District Court for the Northern District of Illinois.
+- Ryan externed for the Honorable Joan B. Gottschall in the United States District Court for the Northern District of Illinois.

-- Ryan was a Notes & Comments Editor for The Chicago-Kent Law Review, was a teaching assistant for both Property Law and Legal Writing courses, and earned CALI awards for the highest grade in five classes.
+- Ryan was a Notes & Comments Editor for The Chicago-Kent Law Review, and was a teaching assistant for both Property Law and Legal Writing courses.

 - State of Illinois